 Our Working Groups

-Analytical and Purification focuses on fostering cross-pharmaceutical collaboration on the development of new analytical and purification instruments and tools that will be useful for pharmaceutical development and manufacturing.
-The working group covers a wide range of topics from analytical technologies to preparative scale separations.
+The Analytical and Purification Working Group focuses on fostering cross-pharmaceutical collaboration on the development of new analytical and purification instruments and tools that will be useful for pharmaceutical development and manufacturing.
+The working group covers a wide range of topics from analytical technologies to preparative scale separations

-Solubility aims to address current challenges with high throughput solubility workflows through an experimental program to assess accuracy, reproducibility, and challenges with current manual and high throughput platforms, and to evaluate solubility modeling/prediction platforms using the experimental dataset.
+The Solubility Working Group aims to address current challenges with high throughput solubility workflows through an experimental program to assess accuracy, reproducibility, and challenges with current manual and high throughput platforms, and to evaluate solubility modeling/prediction platforms using the experimental dataset.